 Ethiopia has an extreme water crisis situation ~ according to US Aid

-The people in the project intervention areas of Ethiopia's Somali region are living under serious clean water shortage conditions.
+The people in Ethiopia's Somali Region's project intervention areas are living under serious clean water shortage conditions.
 Drinking water is not safe since it is not protected from surface contamination and people drink this untreated water.

-Almost all respondents of the project and surrounding area believe that existing water currently in use causes serious health problems and the community are highly susceptible for most easily preventable diseases.
+Almost all the project and surrounding areas believe that existing water currently in use causes serious health problems, and the community is highly susceptible to most easily preventable diseases.

-It was also found that around 70% of the health problems affecting adults are either endemic disease prevailed by water borne or water related and similarly, 80% of the diseases, which often attack children, are either water borne or related with water (poor exercise of sanitation & hygiene).
+It was also found that around 70% of the health problems affecting adults are either endemic disease prevailed by waterborne or water-related.
+Similarly, 80% of the diseases, which often attack children, are either waterborne or related to water (poor exercise of sanitation & hygiene).

-According to the clinical records of the district health offices, diarrheal diseases, pneumonia, neonatal disorders, and under nutrition are the results of lack of clean water which are closely associated with the leading killers of children under five and the elderly.
+According to the district health offices' clinical records, diarrheal diseases, pneumonia, neonatal disorders, and undernutrition are the results of lack of clean water which are closely associated with the leading killers of children under five and the elderly.

 Solution: Rehabilitation of traditional hand-dug wells by raising from the ground and locating closer to each community

 11,000 people - Cost of $5.27 per person